History

 Baroda Cabin (source pictures: Sajwar)

-After the passing of Suzanna, Sajwar was apointed National Representant.
-The members of the counsil searched for a new place for the Sufi community, now the Baroda Cabin was no longer available.
-In the mean time there were still events and a yearly Summerschool in Skeikampen, as far as we know in a big room from the nearby Gausdal Sanatorium.
+After the passing of Suzanna, Sajwar was appointed National Representant.
+The council members searched for a new place for the Sufi community; now, the Baroda Cabin was no longer available.
+In the meantime, there were still events and a yearly summer school in Skeikampen, as far as we know, in a big room from the nearby Gausdal Sanatorium.
 That room was called the Sufi Hall.
 The weekly Universal Worship was moved to a place in Oslo.

 --ooOOoo--